Javea Travel Guide

 Shopping

-The port area offers some interesting boutique shopping opportunities for holidaymakers, while along Arenal Beach holidaymakers are well catered for with kiosks and shops selling all the trappings from sunscreen to souvenirs.
+The port area offers some interesting boutique shopping opportunities for holidaymakers, while Arenal Beach has a good selection of kiosks and shops selling everything from sunscreen to souvenirs.
 In Javea's old town there is a daily indoor covered market, mostly stocking fresh produce, and on Thursdays the weekly outdoor market on the Place de la Constitution is an entertaining experience, with street performers spicing up the variety of wares on offer on hundreds of stalls.
-Browse for all manner of things from fresh fish to leather sandals, toys and juicy Valencia oranges and 'churros' (similar to donuts).
+Travellers can browse for all manner of things from fresh fish to leather sandals, toys and juicy Valencia oranges and 'churros' (similar to donuts).
 The sprawling suburban area around Javea, which connects to other resorts along the Costa Blanca, is well supplied with shopping malls and modern supermarkets.
 Smaller shops tend to close for siesta from around 2pm to 5pm, but stay open late in the evenings.
 Larger chain stores and supermarkets remain open all day until late at night.

 Restaurants

-The holiday destination of Javea offers some fantastic eateries including Karma Lounge Restaurant, Pizzeria Pepa, Restaurante Masena and La Boheme.
-The port area of Javea is a popular dining spot, with a host of restaurants offering a variety of cuisines situated along the waterfront, where it is possible to enjoy anything from pizza to paella with a view of the harbour or beach.
-The old town is less well supplied with restaurants, but those that do inhabit its narrow streets are cheaper than the more touristy areas.
-The area fronting Arenal Beach is where most tourists congregate to dine out, and the choice is vast, ranging from Burger King to Chinese food.
+Javea offers some fantastic eateries such as Karma Lounge Restaurant, Pizzeria Pepa, Restaurante Masena and La Boheme.
+The port area of Javea is a popular dining spot, with a host of restaurants offering a variety of cuisines situated along the waterfront, where it's possible to enjoy anything from pizza to paella with a view of the harbour or beach.
+The old town is less well supplied with restaurants, but those outside the area's narrow streets are cheaper.
+The area fronting Arenal Beach is where most tourists congregate to dine out, and the choice is vast.
 The majority of establishments cater for all tastes, offering an international selection on their menus.

 Nightlife

 Holiday visitors in pursuit of a hectic holiday nightlife may well be disappointed with Javea, where activity after dark is limited to the strumming of Spanish guitars in a few restaurants and bars, or the odd flamenco show, even during the height of the summer season.
 A few British bars offer football, pool tables and sometimes karaoke nights.
-There are one or two discreet discotheques open during summer in the Arenal area.
+One or two discreet clubs are open during summer in the Arenal area.
 For a rollicking night out visitors will have to travel to the larger, more frenetic resorts nearby, particularly Benidorm.

 Holiday activities

-A holiday in Javea is mainly about relaxing on the beach or beside the pool, but there are water sports facilities on Arenal Beach and at the port, and golf courses in easy reach, including the Javea Golf Club surrounded by orange and lemon groves.
-Local sightseeing includes a few interesting old churches and an archaeological museum.
-Visitors can also enjoy walks up the Cabo de Nao from the harbour, for a breathtaking view of the bay.
-Families are advised to hire a car in order to make excursions to the numerous entertaining theme parks and water parks in the area, most less than half an hour's drive away.
+A holiday in Javea is mainly about relaxing on the beach or beside the pool, but there are water sports facilities on Arenal Beach and at the port.
+Visitors will also find that golf courses are within easy reach, and they should look out for the attractive Javea Golf Club, which is surrounded by orange and lemon groves.
+Local sightseeing includes a few interesting old churches and an archaeological museum; walks up the Cabo de Nao from the harbour are a must for breathtaking views of the bay.
+Families are advised to hire a car in order to make excursions to the numerous entertaining theme parks and water parks in the area, most of which are less than half an hour's drive away.

 Any negatives?